 Those descriptions also tend to be pretty dull.
 Anime are often eccentric and trying to describe their appeal in just one paragraph is not easy.
 Especially comedy anime are tough and tend to end up with awkward descriptions that don’t come close to capturing the joy and humor of the series they belong to.
 I can’t even blame the publisher for that.
 How does anybody go about describing the story and “feel” of Nichijou in like 10 sentences?

 Also not in the power of anime publishers to fix is the shitty quality of plastic.
 I got a lot of boxes that have little bits chipped off for no discernible reason and anything with a switch tray inside it is bound to have something important break off.
 Even if you try to mitigate this by buying expensive collector’s editions, you often end up with overstuffed, flimsy cardboard packaging that easily tears.

 What anime publishers could do is not cheap out so blatantly.
 I have had expensive boxsets that are just standard DVD cases with blank insides and plain, white discs with a title on it.
-The now popular collector’s editions used for shows like Re:Zero, Erased, and Amanchu have this ugly flyer with the show’s descriptions glued to the back, which is loose enough to be annoying and look ugly, yet glued on just well enough that you’ll damage something if you try to fix or remove it.
+The now popular collector’s editions used for shows like Re:Zero, Erased, and Amanchu have this ugly flyer with the show’s descriptions glued to the back.
+It’s loose enough to be annoying and look ugly, yet glued on just well enough that you’ll damage something if you try to fix or remove it.